krishvisv/teamstudent/navigation/about.md

 # Hi, my name is Varada.
 ## As a conversation starter

-Here are some places I have lived.
+Here are some places I am from

 <comment> Flags are made using Wikipedia images.
 Click flags for surprises! </comment>